ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_mncnh_portfolio/concept_model.rst

     - At home (10%), in public/governmental health facility (2%), in private for-profit health facility (22%), and private not-for-profit health facility (4%), other (10%)
     - EmONC (Ethiopia; Table 10.5.4A)
     - Outstanding items: is this for preterm, LBW, or both/combination; believe this only affected neonatal outcomes, confirm with BMGF
+  * - 8
+    - % of those who receive intrapartum sensors that get identified as needing a c-section
+    -
+    -
+    - Outstanding items: which facility types have intrapartum sensors?
+Is there anything else that an intrapartum sensor should influence (e.g. who receives ACS, can someone be identified as high risk from an intrapartum sensor and be moved to a higher level facility in time for birth)?

 .. list-table:: Inputs to Intrapartum Decision Tree